isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/About ScamShield.md

 <img style="width: 100%" height="auto" width="100%" alt="What is ScamShield?" src="/images/What_is_ScamShield_.png">
 </div>
 <p>ScamShield is a suite of products and tools that helps defend against
 scams.
-The suite consists of the ScamShield app (for iPhone and Android), a website (<a href="http://www.scamshield.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.scamshield.gov.sg</a>) with a range of anti-scam resources, and the ScamShield helpline (reachable at 1799).
+The suite consists of the ScamShield helpline (reachable at 1799), ScamShield app (for iPhone and Android), a website (<a href="http://www.scamshield.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.scamshield.gov.sg</a>) with a range of anti-scam resources, and ScamShield Alert Social Channels on WhatsApp and Telegram.
 <br>
 <br>Each of these plays a crucial role in empowering individuals to fight
 against scams, as well as keeping the community safe from fraudulent activities.</p>